To be honest with you, there are days when it feels hard to connect with the suffering taking place in in the world.

 Countries plagued with civil wars, villages stuck in the cycle of poverty, women and children abandoned in many parts of the world…the list goes on and on.
 And it’s incredibly heartbreaking.

 My tiny world in Twin Cities’ suburbia seems a long distance away from the suffering in so many third-world countries.
 That distance—that isolation—can make it easy to forget about those people and their ever-present nightmares.
-Unless their circumstances are boldly splashed across my newspaper or trending on my Twitter feed, I’ll hardly think about them.

 And that’s a major problem.